Império

-It was created by Aguinaldo Silva and starred Alexandre Nero, Lília Cabral, Leandra Leal, Caio Blat, Andreia Horta, Daniel Rocha, Nanda Costa, Ailton Graça, Zezé Polessa, Tato Gabus Mendes, Letícia Birkheuer, Maria Ribeiro, Klebber Toledo, Marina Ruy Barbosa, Rafael Cardoso, José Mayer, Marjorie Estiano and Drica Moraes.
+Written by Aguinaldo Silva, and directed by Rogério Gomes.
+Starring Alexandre Nero, Lília Cabral, Leandra Leal, Caio Blat, Andreia Horta, Daniel Rocha, Nanda Costa, Marina Ruy Barbosa, Rafael Cardoso, José Mayer, Marjorie Estiano and Drica Moraes.

-Daily, the telenovela was watched by 30 million viewers per minute, number greater than NFL games on American television.
-Weekly, the accumulated number of viewers reached 100 million.
+The telenovela was watched daily by over than 30 million viewers per minute, a number greater than some of the NFL games on US television.

-In November 2015, Império was awarded Best telenovela in the 43rd International Emmy Awards.
+In 2015, the show was awarded with the International Emmy Award for Best Telenovela at the 43rd International Emmy Awards.